How Covid-19 stats are grossly exaggerated: a brief summary of the data

-We’re going to review the definitions for a Covid-19 “case,” “hospitalization” and “death” in an attempt to show how these terms were defined to be maximally inclusive, and thus exaggerated, all in the name of erring on the side of caution.
+In what follows, we’re going to review the definitions for a Covid-19 “case,” “hospitalization” and “death” in an attempt to show how these terms were defined to be maximally inclusive, and thus exaggerated, all in the name of erring on the side of caution.

 What happened with the implementation of these definitions and related policies is a catastrophic backfire: erring on the side of caution led to a massively distorted perception of the actual harm from the virus.

 The end result is that the cases, hospitalizations and deaths from Covid-19 are in most areas exaggerated such that the actual numbers (i.e. causally and meaningfully related to the virus itself rather than pandemic policies or other normal causes of illness and death) are probably around 90% less than reported.
 Let’s go through each category to get a better understanding of what happened.